njzw/laravel-subscriptions/README.md

-# Nigel Laravel Subscriptions
+# TheArtizan Laravel Subscriptions

 ---

-**Nigel Laravel Subscriptions (Based on Rinvex)** is a flexible plans and subscription management system for Laravel, with the required tools to run your SAAS like services efficiently.
+**TheArtizan Laravel Subscriptions (Forked Rinvex Laravel Subscriptions)** is a flexible plans and subscription management system for Laravel, with the required tools to run your SAAS like services efficiently.
 It's simple architecture, accompanied by powerful underlying to afford solid platform for your business.

 ## Considerations